flhofer/dell_TB16_firmware/README.md

 > [!NOTE]
 > The Dell firmware updater checks only the last digits of the firmware version and may thus think the firmware is older.
 However, `asm.exe` is invoked and does not update.

+## Official Flashing tools

+If you prefer to use the official Flash tool, you can find a copy in the `official` folder.
+However, it works only on Dell laptops.
+If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash with version 1.00 and then 1.02 first.
+These install a Bios-based update file that executes an update at Bios start.

+Furthermore, it seems that Dell messed up the firmware packaging for the 1.05.
+The Dock companions of that generation, the WD15 and TB18, all got a new `Cable.bin` and where released the same day.
+You can use the WD15s flasher to update the `Cable.bin`